 - True Final Boss: Take-Mikazuchi, exclusive for the home console port.

-- Your Days Are Numbered: By the end of the game, it turns out the only ones who have limited time in the world aren't just Litchi and Arakune.
+- Your Days Are Numbered: By the end of the game, it turns out the ones who have limited time in the world aren't just Litchi and Arakune.
 The Beast inside Ragna is slowly devouring him from the inside and it's only a matter of time before he's completely devoured.
 Hakumen, after raising the bar a bit just to kill Terumi (and by the nature of time paradox of being in the same world with Jin), is slowly vanishing from existence due to overexertion of using a bit more than 20% of his power.
-And due to the nature of Celica being a time anomaly/Chronophantasma yanked from the past, she doesn't have much time to live as well.
+And due to the nature of Celica being a time anomaly/Chronophantasma yanked from the past, as well as being put in a clone body that's not meant to last, she doesn't have much time to live as well.
 And the world itself also has limited time due to Izanami's actions.